govau/design-system-site/content/components/header/default.md

       </header>
   - React: |
       import AUheader from '@gov.au/header';

       <AUheader title="Page title" subline="Service sub-title that could be a little longer" />
 ---

 The header at the top of the page.
-Usually contains an Australian Government Crest, logo and navigation.
+Usually contains a Commonwealth Coat of Arms, branding and navigation.